An efficient spectral method for the dynamic behavior of truss structures: Introduction

 \section{Introduction}

 Trusses have been a mainstay of structural engineering for a substantial amount of human history, with applications including bridges, buildings, airplanes, and spacecraft.
-While these applications at the scale of several tens of meters are well established, truss metamaterials with microstructure in the range of a few microns are of intense research interest currently due to their easy manufacturability by 3D printing and other techniques.
-Wave propagation through truss metamaterials \cite{mueller2019energy,glaesener2021viscoelastic}, is at the forefront of this research since porous metamaterials can provide resistance to impact while being lightweight and inexpensive.
-More generally, wave propagation through metamaterials has been of interest for some time since they can be designed to allow only certain wavelengths/frequencies to propagate, thus enabling applications in acoustic absorbers and transmitters \cite{wang2015locally,krushynska2018accordion}.
+While these applications at the scale of several tens of meters are well established, truss metamaterials with microstructures in the range of a few millimeters are of intense research interest currently due to their easy manufacturability by 3D printing and other techniques \cite{askari2020additive}.
+They are also relevant in understanding the properties and adaptation of biological systems ranging from cytoskeleton to bone tissues \cite{torres2019bone, van2020mechanoresponse} in animal skeletons \cite{jung2018comparative}.
+However, efficiently analyzing the dynamic behavior of complex truss structures, especially in disordered or hierarchical configurations, remains a significant challenge in the field of soft matter physics.\\

+Analysing wave propagation through truss metamaterials \cite{mueller2019energy,glaesener2021viscoelastic}, is particularly interesting since they can be designed to allow only certain wavelengths/frequencies to propagate, thus enabling applications in acoustic absorbers and transmitters \cite{wang2015locally,krushynska2018accordion}.
 Similar techniques have also been applied to structures comprised of polymer networks for the purpose of understanding response to propagating loads and defect particles \cite{zhang2015novel,lu2022double}.
-In all these applications the central question of concern is to determine the dynamic behavior of the structure.
-Furthermore, current imaging techniques for measurement of local strains have become so sophisticated that it is possible to observe wavefronts propagating through individual elements at the microscale \cite{branch2017controlling}.
-These experimental developments must be matched with computational techniques that can provide similarly detailed information about the passage of wavefronts.
+These applications involve precise determination of the dynamic behavior of the structure.
+Furthermore, current imaging techniques for the measurement of local strains have become so sophisticated that it is possible to observe wavefronts propagating through individual elements at the microscale \cite{branch2017controlling}.
+These experimental developments enable the validation of detailed computational models which was not possible before.\\